DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/30 Customize Node Appearance.md

         ]
     }];

+    class App extends React.Component {
-    $(function() {
+        render() {
-        $("#treeViewContainer").dxTreeView({
-            dataSource: hierarchicalData
-        });
-    });
+            return (
+                <TreeView
+                    items={hierarchicalData} />
+            );
+        }
+    }

+    export default App;

+---

 If you need a more flexible solution, define a custom template.
-For Angular, AngularJS, and Knockout apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
+DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
 The following code gives a simple example of how you can use **dxTemplate** to customize nodes.

 ---
 ##### Angular